turingschool/curriculum/source/level_1/jsattend.markdown

 8145711000
 ```

-#### Step 4 - Refactoring
+### Step 4 - Refactoring

-*Refactoring* is the an important part of programming -- it means taking working code and reorganizing it to make more sense, be more maintainable, and be more flexible for future situations.
+*Refactoring* is the an important part of programming -- it means taking working code and reorganizing it to make more sense, be more maintainable, and be more flexible for the future.

+#### Splitting a Method

-We've created a good `print_numbers` method that prints out good-looking phone numbers, but we're lying a little bit.
+We've created a `print_numbers` method that prints out good-looking phone numbers, but we're lying a little bit.
 It's not just *printing* numbers; it's *cleaning* them then *printing* them.
 If we're doing two things they should be split up into two methods.

 Create a method named `clean_number` that looks like this...